zirho/portfolio/README.md

 # This kit includes

-* Webpack as bundler
+* Webpack as a bundler
-* Webpack dev server for development environment
+* Webpack dev server for a development environment
-* Grunt as task manager
+* Grunt as a task manager

 Development Environment